 Matthew: It can happen.
-But 8-year-old children do not have schizophrenia.
+But eight-year-old children do not have schizophrenia.
 I mean, that just doesn’t happen.
-And so, you need to be aware.
-But don’t over-exaggerate.
+Uh, and so you need to be aware, but don’t over-exaggerate.
 But also understand there’s nothing wrong with getting a mental health care provider and having them just to reassure you.
-I mean, if you thought your child had an infection, you’d go to a physician.
-You have the physician check them, and they go, “No, I think they’re OK.”
+I mean, if you thought your child had an infection, you go to a physician.
+You have the physician check them, and they go, “No, I think they’re okay.”
 It’s the same thing with mental health conditions.
-It’s not a weakness to go to a mental health care provider.
+It’s not a weakness to go to a mental-

-Jim: You know, Matt, oftentimes, Sunday is a difficult time for families who have mental health issues.
-You know, churches aren’t the most welcoming places when you have a child, for example, or a teenager who might blurt out or, you know, just act differently, because of what they’re dealing with.
-What ideas do you have for the church, specifically, to be better at accommodating families with mental illness, or reaching out to those families?
+Jim: Mental health issues.
+You know, churches aren’t the most welcoming places when you have a child, for example, or a teenager who might blurt out or, you know, just act differently because of what they’re dealing with.
+W- What ideas do you have for the church specifically to be better at accommodating families with mental illness or reaching out to those families?
 How can we be better at-

-John: And we do recognize so many families are dealing with that.
-We are a phone call away.
-And our number is 800, the letter A and the word FAMILY, 800-232-6459.
-And online, you’ll find all of these resources, and we’ll also have a document from Dr. Standard on practical things the church can do to help suffering people.
-You’re going to find these helps at focusonthefamily.com/broadcast.
+John: And we do recognize so many families are dealing with that, and we’re just a phone call away.
+Our number is 800, the letter A and the word FAMILY, 800-232-6459.
+And online you’ll find all of these resources.
+And we’ll also have a document from Dr. Stanford on practical things the church can do to help suffering people.
+Uh, you’re gonna find these helps at focusonthefamily.com/broadcast.

 Jim: Dr. Stanford, it’s been wonderful having you here.
-I’m going to have you back.
-We can talk about this again and some other topics, too.
+I’m gonna have you back.
+We can talk about this again and some other topics too.

 Matthew: Well, thanks for having me.
-I appreciate it.
+Appreciate it.

 John: On behalf of Jim Daly and the entire team, thanks for joining us today for Focus on the Family.
 I’m John Fuller, inviting you back as we once again help you and your family thrive in Christ.